hexanal/fredmercy-blog/content/blog/2020/12/21/solstice-solace.md

 ## web development

 - I have bigger ideas, but time is lacking; which is why I'm going the *slowly but surely* route.
-Once I know I can realize my vision, I will dig through my notes and I will be prevail.
+Once I know I can realize my vision, I will dig through my notes and I will prevail.

 ## music making